yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

 Renaming a Submodule
 ====================

-..
-TODO focus on the correct workflow and mention typical pitfalls, etc.

-..
-TODO lehet olyan is, hogy a rename utan a tlx ERROR vagy FAILED (modules cross-referencing each other)

-..
-1. change or action
-   2. phenomenon / effect
-   3. solution
-   4. example

 Renaming submodules can cause the fingerprints to change, because the default ingredients (``tplx``) contain the full module path, thus the submodule name as well.
 Renaming submodules can cause regression in some cases, e.g. when functionality depends on submodule names (e.g. submodules referring to each other).

 To go around the problem of fingerprints failing due to renaming, the fingerprints need to be calculated without the full path: